- Salicylic acid is a chemical exfoliative that can effectively treat and prevent acne, particularly noninflammatory acne

-Most topical cleansers and toners intended for daily acne management contain a 2% concentration of salicylic acid, and are suitable for any skin type.
-Products with lower concentrations tend to be better suited for dry or sensitive skin, and those intended for especially oily or acne-prone skin may be formulated with up to 5%.
+Most topical cleansers and toners intended for daily acne management contain a 2% concentration of salicylic acid, suitable for any skin type.
+Oily skin can tolerate a 5% concentration while those with dry or sensitive skin can choose a low-strength formula designed specifically for these skin types.

 Are There Any Side Effects to Using Salicylic Acid?

 Salicylic acid is generally considered safe to use, and is well-tolerated by most people with acne.
-However, some people—especially those with dry or sensitive skin—are mildly at risk of developing the following side effects:
+However, there are several mild side effects such as:

 - Stinging sensation

 If used alongside other topical acne treatments, such as retinoids, this could result in excessive irritation.

 Overcleansing with salicylic acid can cause the skin to become irritated and inflamed, and this inflammation has the potential to exacerbate acne symptoms and trigger breakouts.

 Overuse can strip the skin of its natural oils and cause an overproduction of sebum; this excess oil can clog pores and lead to breakouts.